-In most cases of a rear-end accident, the driver who was following too closely is at fault.
-This is because all drivers are required to maintain a safe distance from the car ahead and be aware of traffic conditions.
-Rear-end collisions usually happen when the following driver:
+Typically, if there is a rear-end accident, the driver who was following too closely is usually responsible.
+The rules of the road state that all drivers must keep a safe distance between themselves and the car in front of them and be aware of the traffic conditions.
+These accidents tend to occur when the following driver:

 - Drives under the influence